smartbitcoin/arc_plot/README.md

 -----------------------------------------------------------------------------------------------------------
 3. Benchmark.

-you can download the arc_plot and try it with this network ram disk prototype. it's still alpha, but your feedback is very valuable. please submit your benchmark by a github ticket
+you can download the arc_plot and try it with GPU for phase1. it's still alpha, but your feedback is very valuable. please submit your benchmark by a github ticket

 arc_plot 0.6 for ubuntu 22.04 download link: